achanhon/VIRAT-AERIAL-ANNOTATION/README.md

 # Annotation of a subset of VIRAT AERIAL dataset

-VIRAT dataset http://www.viratdata.org/ is a DARPA dataset containing mainly ground static video and provide a ground truth.
+VIRAT dataset http://www.viratdata.org/ is a DARPA dataset containing mainly ground static videos and corresponding ground truth.

 VIRAT also contains an AERIAL dataset (set of video acquired by a plane).
 No ground truth is provided for these data.

-However, I have annotated a small subset of this dataset for person detection and tracking.
+This is why, I have annotated a small subset of these aerial data for person detection and tracking.
-This ground truth or metadata is released here for research purpose.
+This ground truth (or metadata) is released for research purpose only.
 (Contact ONERA for commercial purpose)

 **THE METADATA IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE METADATA OR THE USE OR OTHER DEALINGS IN THE METADATA.**